Dashlane password manager review 2023: Is it safe enough?

 Using a VPN (Virtual Private Network) is a popular way to keep your personal information safe, especially when using open or insecure networks.
 A VPN encrypts your data and hides your IP address, increasing your online security and privacy.
 However, finding a VPN as a password manager feature is rare, to say the least.

-At the moment of writing this review, Dashlane's VPN is a unique feature, and an advantage over other password managers.
+At the moment of writing this review, Dashlane's VPN is a unique feature and an advantage over other password managers.
 However, it's available to Premium users only.

-Dashlane didn't build this VPN from scratch.
-It's based on the well-known Hotspot Shield service, which is among the fastest ones in 2023.
-Speed is important for VPNs because they inevitably slow your connection down to some extent due to encryption and distance from servers.
-Dashlane has decided to keep unlimited bandwidth, meaning it doesn’t place a cap on the amount of data you can send and receive while connected.
+On the other hand, Dashlane has decided to keep unlimited bandwidth, meaning it doesn’t place a cap on the amount of data you can send and receive while connected.

 To start using Dashlane VPN, you simply need to choose a server and click “Connect” to enable data protection.
 At the moment of writing this Dashlane review, one could pick from servers in 20+ countries.
+That is a limited list of server countries, which can lead to overcrowded servers or inability to bypass restrictions.

-Unfortunately for the advanced users, there's no way to choose a tunneling protocol, and the VPN doesn't reconnect when the connection is lost.
+Unfortunately, for advanced users, there's no way to choose a tunneling protocol, and the VPN doesn't reconnect when the connection is lost.
 To make matters worse, Dashlane VPN doesn't have a kill switch.
 This means that in case of a VPN failure, your real IP will be exposed.
 Therefore, those looking for a proper VPN should choose a dedicated, well-known service.

-Dashlane pricing is fairly straightforward, with a Free plan, Premium plan, and a Family plan for personal use subscribers.
+Dashlane pricing is fairly straightforward, with a Free plan, a Premium plan, and a Family plan for personal use subscribers.
 There's also a Business plan for teams and more advanced use.
 If you don't feel like paying the entire yearly fee, you can also purchase Dashlane on a monthly plan.

 Feature | Free | Premium | Family & friends | Business |